onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-3/README.md

 In this example, the Volume has already been populated with a set of SDC stage libs.
 The [get-stage-libs.sh](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-3/get-stage-libs.sh) script provides an example of how to download stage libs.

-Here is a view of my Azure File Share populated with a set of stage libs within a <code>streamsets-libs</code>directory:
+Here is a view of an Azure File Share populated with a set of stage libs within a <code>streamsets-libs</code>directory:

 <img src="images/azure-file-share.png" alt="azure-file-share" width="600"/>

-Store the connection properties in an Secret named <code>azure-secret</code>
+Store the connection properties in a Secret named <code>azure-secret</code>

     $ kubectl create secret generic azure-secret \
        --from-literal=azurestorageaccountname=<STORAGE ACCOUNT NAME> \